 Advantages: Unlike syrups and other sugars, gels are specifically engineered to quickly provide glycogen for your muscles rather than just general function.
 Gels typically come in single use packets and are more easily portable.

 Disadvantages: Gels taste nasty (don’t @ me about the flavors having gotten better, runners.
 A better tasting version of motor oil still tastes like motor oil).
 Though portable, the gels are still messy, possibly more so than syrups.
-They’re even more viscous, making it harder to extract and consume.
-I typically need to wash it down with a lot of water.
+Gels are even more viscous, making it harder to extract from the package and consume.
+You typically need to wash them down with a lot of water.
 You also have to find a way to dispose of the used packets.
-In races runners tend to do the worst: Dropping used packets on the ground behind them, for other runners to slip on.
+In races, runners tend to do the worst: Dropping used packets on the ground behind them, for other runners to slip on.
 This alone turns me off of them, but the other stuff doesn’t help either.

-Verdict: Hell no. As I say to people when Papa John’s pizza arrives, how the hell do you people eat this crap?
+Verdict: Hell no. As I say to people when Papa John’s pizza arrives, how do you people eat this crap?

-Advantages: Drinking Gatorade kills two birds with one stone, hydrating you with an electrolyte-packed drink that also provides glycogen-rich calories.
-When running races, most provide it free of charge just as they do water.
-It’s also a lot more widely available at stores, and usually at a cheap price.
-If you’re lucky they sell bottles out of a refrigerated case, making it doubly refreshing!
+Advantages: Drinking Gatorade kills two birds with one stone, hydrating you with water and providing glycogen-rich calories.
+When running races, most race hosts provide Gatorade free of charge just as they do water.
+Gatorade is also a lot more widely available at stores, usually at a cheap price.
+If you’re lucky stores sell bottles out of a refrigerated case, making it doubly refreshing!

-Disadvantages: It’s liquid, meaning it has more weight and takes up more volume than other fueling options.
-A typical bottle of Gatorade can weigh anywhere from 1-2 pounds, which slows me down during running until I drink it and it’s in me.
+Disadvantages: Gatorade is liquid, meaning it has more weight and takes up more volume than other fueling options.
+A typical bottle of Gatorade can weigh anywhere from 1-2 pounds, which slows you down during running until you drink it and it’s in you.

-Also, it can only carry so many calories: A 32 oz bottle only has about 240ish calories, and if you need 500+ calories in fuel for something like a marathon, that’s not going to cut it.
+Also, Gatorade can only carry so many calories: A 32 oz bottle only has about 240ish calories.
+If you need 500+ calories in fuel for something like a marathon, that’s not going to cut it.
 You simply can’t carry that much Gatorade.

 Clif Shot Bloks.
 Honey Stingers.
 These are gummy like things you chew before or during a workout to provide the same sort of sugar-loaded energy as gels or Gatorade.
-A typical small pack will contain 150-200 calories, and some versions contain caffeine.
+A typical small pack contains 150-200 calories, and some versions contain caffeine.

 Advantages: Like gels and Gatorade, chews are engineered to digest quickly for use as muscular glycogen, and are a perfect fuel for races and key runs.
 A typical package provides 150-200 calories of workout-friendly sugars in an easily chewable pack.
 The packs are esaily portable, and in my experience they do charge up your workout quickly once ingested… even the non-caffeinated versions.

-Also, if I need more than one 200 calorie pack (which I certainly do in marathons and other similar long runs), they take up considerable space once you’re carrying more than 2-3 of them.
-When I attempted Vancouver I had to wear two fanny packs, with one holding just my Bloks for the race.
+Also, if you need more than one 150-200 calorie pack (which I certainly do in marathons and other similar long runs), they take up considerable space once you carry more than 2-3 of them.
+When I attempted Vancouver I had to wear two fanny packs, with one holding just my Clif Shot Bloks for the race.

-Also, because they’re a solid (albeit soft) food, they can be a choking hazard if you consume while running.
-They don’t always go down easy and I sometimes need to chase some with water.
+Because chews are a solid (albeit soft) food, they can be a choking hazard if consumed while running.
+They don’t always go down easy so you sometimes need to chase them with water.
 I abhor stopping a race completely just to eat them.